 Top Tip: If you are visiting this festival from abroad for the first time, make sure that you check out the dress codes first!

-2. St. George’s Day Celebrations (April 23rd)
+2. St. George’s Day Celebrations (23rd April)

 Whilst not the largest festival, it wouldn’t be a true UK Spring Festival list without a mention of St. George’s day.
 Across the country, there are loads of different events that run, ranging from medieval reenactments to parades.
 There are even food festivals!
 Some of the best places to experience this are Salisbury, Nottingham and, of course, London.

-3. Edinburgh Science Festival (5th – 20th of April)
+3. Edinburgh Science Festival (4th – 19th April)

 If you fancy learning some Science in one of the UK’s prettiest cities, then check out the Edinburgh Science Festival.
 This two-week celebration is absolutely perfect for families.
 There are hands-on work shops, incredible exhibitions and engaging talks and lectures.
 The best part is that it is all run by some of the leading scientists in the UK, if not the world.

-4. Beltane Fire Festival, Edinburgh (April 30th)
+4. Beltane Fire Festival, Edinburgh (30th April)

 Whilst the Celtic traditions of Scotland are sadly not as known throughout the UK, you can truly experience the magic of it at the Beltane Fire Festival.
 This runs each year on Calton Hill in Edinburgh and features some incredible fire performances and theatrical storytelling.
 It really is a one-of-a-kind and you won’t find anything similar.
 If you are around Scotland during this time, definitely check this out.

-5. May Day Celebrations (May 1st)
+5. May Day Celebrations (4th May)

 May Day is the perfect way to start of summer in the UK and you can celebrate it all over the British Isles.
 Nearby to us is one of my favourite places to do so – Oxford; where choir performances at Magdalen College, followed by lively morris dancers and street fairs bring the historic city to life.
 Other fantastic options are along the South Coast.
 Padstow (Cornwall), and Hastings have unique celebrations too, including the Obby Oss.

-6. Brighton Festival (3rd to 26th of May)
+6. Brighton Festival (2nd – 25th May)

 One of the UK’s largest arts festivals is the Brighton Festival, a month-long celebration of the arts.
 Whilst this seaside city is known for its creativity, it really comes into its own during this month.
 A highlight has to be the Children’s Parade, which kicks off the festival with a proper splash of colour.

-7. RHS Chelsea Flower Show (20th to 24th of May)
+7. RHS Chelsea Flower Show (19th – 23rd May)

 If you are into your flowers and gardening, the RHS Chelsea Flower Show in London has to be one of the best things to do.
 You can immerse yourself in some truly stunning floral displays and inspiration for that next gardening project.

-If you are looking to see some spring flowers out in the wild, then check out my post on the. best places to see spring flowers around Oxfordshire.
+If you are looking to see some spring flowers out in the wild, then check out my post on the best places to see spring flowers around Oxfordshire.

-8. Cheese Rolling at Cooper’s Hill (26th May)
+8. Cheese Rolling at Cooper’s Hill (25th May)

 Last year, we were lucky enough to see the cheese rolling at Cooper’s Hill, Gloucestershire.
 It has to be one of the weirdest traditions in the UK; people genuinely fly down a (very steep) hill chasing a wheel of Double Gloucester cheese!
 That being said, the atmosphere is just fantastic and if you have never been before, definitely go.